Shikhar5531/EGFR-Bioactivity-Prediction/README.md

 - Reduce the cost of wet-lab screening.
 - Offer interpretable insights into structure-activity relationships (SAR).

-This project aims to **demonstrate a practical application of CADD** for bioactivity prediction — starting from raw chemical data and ending with a robust machine learning model.
+This project aims to **perform a practical application of CADD** for bioactivity prediction, starting from raw chemical data and ending with a robust machine learning model.

 ---